qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 properties in a SQLite database (see :ref:`vector_auxiliary_storage_database`).
 Its creation process is run the first time you click on the map while a labeling map tool is currently activated.
-Then, a window is displayed, allowing to indicate the primary key to use for joining (to ensure that features are uniquely identified):
+Then, a window is displayed, allowing you to select the primary key to use for joining (to ensure that features are uniquely identified):

 .. _figure_auxiliary_layer_creation: